Sideko-Inc/sideko/README.md

 ### Login

 You need a Sideko API Key to generate SDKs.
-Create one for **free** by either:
+Start generating **free** SDKs by either:

 1. Signing up / logging in via the CLI, or
 2. Signing up / logging in at [app.sideko.dev](http://app.sideko.dev) (`User Icon > API Keys`)